 - Joint protection

 - Assistive devices (canes, railings, adapters for making utensils easier to hold, etc.)to make daily life easier when living with limited mobility and pain.
-Check out the Arthritis Foundations list of Ease of Use Products.

 - Patient (and family) education.

 - Surgery- Surgical repair may be considered if medications and other treatments fail to prevent or slow damage to the joints.
 This option can reduce pain, correct deformities and help restore the ability to move the affected joint(s).
 Because surgery carries inherent risks, please discuss any benefits and risks with your doctor.

 Alternative or complementary treatments can also help relieve the pain and discomfort from RA and other autoimmune diseases.

 - Light exercise like: yoga, Tai chi, water aerobics

 - Physical and occupational therapy